-The Dallas Cowboys released veteran quarterback Kyle Orton on Wednesday after he has not shown up for off-season workouts.
+The Dallas Cowboys released veteran Quarterback Kyle Orton on Wednesday, after not showing up for off-season workouts.

-Orton skipped the workouts amid reports that he was giving serious thought to retirement.
-Orton was fined nearly $70,000 for failing to attend off-season workouts and missing a mandatory minicamp in June, according to The Associated Press.
+Orton skipped the workouts amidst reports that he was giving serious thought to retirement.
+Orton was fined almost $70,000 in fines for failing to attend off-season workouts and missing a mandatory minicamp in June according to The Globe and Mail.

 Orton started the final game of the Cowboy’s season last year against the Philadelphia Eagles in a win or go home match.
 He went 30 of 46 for 358 yards with two touchdowns and two interceptions in a heartbreaking 24-22 defeat against their division rivals.